 In other words, why not them in large homes, too?

 If you think your home requires such a system then, you should first get someone with enthusiast level experience to survey, & set out a plan in advance.
-See the ‘bigger picture’ before you make any decisions, as you might find that such a system will work fine on its own, or may complement, or integrate nicely with some ethernet cabling (separate article coming soon)…so you might need to factor this into the plan, too.
+See the ‘bigger picture’ before you make any decisions, as you might find that such a system will work fine on its own, or may complement, or integrate nicely with some ethernet cabling… so you might need to factor this into the plan, too.

 I asked the people at Ruckus what sets their system apart from, say, the Linksys Velop (previously mentioned in this article), they suggested “..reading up on their proprietary BeamFlex Technology.” , which lead me to this video, very techie, but very well explained.
 Also worth reading is this article regarding their SmartMesh technology.

 Such systems will come with software to manage your wifi network, which is another feature that sets them apart.
-Most people won’t be concerned with majority of management features offered, but for landlords they’ll be useful in a multi dwelling environment, where you can provide an experience for the user that’s comparable joining a network in a coffee shop, or airport where you might have to pay to use the Wifi.
-And you’ll be able to limit, or clamp down on anyone abusing the system.
+Most people won’t be concerned with the majority of management features offered, but it’s useful for landlords: in a multi dwelling environment you can provide an experience that’s comparable joining a network in a coffee shop, or airport where you might have to pay to use the Wifi.
+And you’ll be able to set limits, or clamp down on anyone abusing the system.

 The Ruckus Unleashed R510 is recommended for residential / standard corporate use.
 At the time of writing these cost £330 excluding VAT each.
 I’d expect a very large home might use 3 of these.
 They also recommend purchasing annual support.